tslenter/RSVPN/README.md

 Select the following options:
 ```
-Welcome to this OpenVPN road warrior installer!
+Welcome to this OpenVPN Remote Syslog Cloud Connector!

 Which protocol should OpenVPN use?
    1) UDP (recommended)